openshift/training/14-Lifecycle-Pre-and-Post-Deployment-Hooks.md

     ose3-node2

-This tells us the pod is apparently on node 1.
+This tells us the pod was apparently on node 1.
 Then, we can do the following, again, as `root`:

-    ssh ose3-node1 "docker logs 695f891aca39"
+    ssh ose3-node1.example.com "docker logs 695f891aca39"

 The output should show something like: